-One of the best recommendations you can get as a photograher is when a client comes back for second helpings (pun intended) and so it proved when I was contacted by Siobhan who needed some product shots for their new website. a couple of weeks after completing that I was asked to shoot a couple of staged shots for a new product they were launching for Eddie Rockets.
+One of the best recommendations you can get as a photograher is when a client comes back for second helpings (pun intended) and so it proved when I was contacted by Siobhan who needed some product shots for their new website.
+A couple of weeks after completing that I was asked to shoot a couple of staged shots for a new product they were launching in collaboration with Eddie Rockets.

 As each group of foods came up I took a few close-ups to show off the attention to detail that Sweet Cicely put into their offerings.